-Since the creation of the Patients' and Consumers' Working Party at the EMA in 2007, this concern has been brought to the attention of the EMA Management Board.
-The EMA Management Board took our demand into consideration, together with the needs of other external experts who are not always supported by a national authority, and started a dialogue with the European Commission.
-Other scientific committees also had similar requests, e.g. the Committee for Orphan Medicinal Products where members receive no fee at all for the work accomplished not only during the 2 or 3 days of meetings but also for the 2 days minimum of preparation and one day of follow up, without considering the many workshops or conferences one need to attend so to play fully its role..
+Since the creation of the Patients' and Consumers' Working Party at the EMA in 2007, this concern has been brought to the attention of the EMA management board.
+The EMA management board took our demand into consideration, together with the needs of other external experts who are not always supported by a national authority, and started a dialogue with the European Commission.
+Other scientific committees also had similar requests, e.g. the Committee for Orphan Medicinal Products where members receive no fee at all for the work accomplished.

-However, since this dialogue has started, we regret to see no progress.
-We trust that the European Commission allocates appropriate resources and can guide the EMA on how to implement the text as well as the spirit of the EU Regulations.
-When DG Health and Consumers Protection initiated the financial instrument "Operating Grants", we asked whether the DG could consider financial support to patients/consumers organisations participating in EMA activities as provided by the European legislation, and DG Health replied this had to be discussed with DG Enterprise who was responsible for the EMA.
+However, since this dialogue has started, we regret to see no progress from the European Commission, who still has the power to make proposals.
+When DG Health and Consumers Protection initiated its operating grants, we asked whether the DG could consider financial support to patients/consumers organisations participating in EMA activities as provided by the European legislation, and DG Health replied this had to be discussed with DG Enterprise who was responsible for the EMA.
 DG Enterprise responded DG Health was responsible for project and operating grants, DG Enterprise had no such financial instruments itself.
-Now that DG Health and Consumers Protection has both the responsibility of EMA and the financial instruments such as the Operating Grant , we see no reason to differ a reflexion how to best support patients/consumers organisations in all activities decided by the European legislator but without proper reflexion on how to support this:
+Now that DG Health and Consumers Protection has both the responsibility and the financial instruments, we see no reason to differ a reflexion how to best support patients/consumers organisations in all activities decided by the European legislator but without proper reflexion on how to support this:

-- 1. REGULATION EC 726/2004 establishing EMA - Article 26: The Agency may request that the MAH arrange for specific pharmacovigilance data to be collected from targeted groups of patients - Article 65 The Management Board: Two representatives of patients' organisations shall be appointed by Council in consultation with EP - Article 78: The committees and any working parties and scientific advisory groups shall establish contacts, with parties concerned with the use of medicinal products, in particular patient organisations - 2.
-REGULATION EC 141/2000 on orphan medicinal products - Article 4 COMP: Three members nominated by the Commission to represent patients' organisations - 3.
-REGULATION EC 1901/2006 on medicinal products for paediatric use - Article 4 Paediatric committee: Three members and three alternates appointed by the Commission in order to represent patient associations - 4.
-REGULATION EC 1394/2007 on advanced therapy medicinal products
+1. REGULATION EC 726/2004 establishing EMA

+- Article 26: The Agency may request that the MAH arrange for specific pharmacovigilance data to be collected from targeted groups of patients - Article 65 The Management Board: Two representatives of patients' organisations shall be appointed by Council in consultation with EP - Article 78: The committees and any working parties and scientific advisory groups shall establish contacts, with parties concerned with the use of medicinal products, in particular patient organisations

+2. REGULATION EC 141/2000 on orphan medicinal products

+- Article 4 COMP: Three members nominated by the Commission to represent patients' organisations - 3.
+REGULATION EC 1901/2006 on medicinal products for paediatric use